Including related provincial credits and benefits

 - Saskatchewan low-income tax credit.

 You do not need to apply to a province to get payments for these programs.
-If you qualify and you have applied for the GST/HST credit, your provincial credit payments will be combined with your GST/HST credit payments (except for the Ontario sales tax credit payments, which are issued separately as part of the Ontario trillium benefit).
+If you qualify for the GST/HST credit, your provincial credit payments will be combined with your GST/HST credit payments (except for the Ontario sales tax credit payments, which are issued separately as part of the Ontario trillium benefit).

 If you use our direct deposit service for your GST/HST credit payments, we will deposit your provincial payments into the same account.